top of page

 These supportive plant compounds are particularly valued in holistic herbalism because they work synergistically with the whole plant, rather than as isolated constituents.

-In the holistic wellness community, Eastern White Pine has been used by many as part of a “Spike Protein Detox” framework, due to:
+In the holistic wellness community, Eastern White Pine has been used by many as part of a “Spike Protein Detox” framework.
+This is due to:

 • Its shikimic acid content